 This Epic Computer Game Improves Players Creative Writing Skills

-The game completed a successful Kickstarter campaign at the end of 2014 and is currently available via Steam for $14.99.
+The game completed a successful Kickstarter campaign in 2014 and is currently available via Steam for $14.99.

 Source | http://www.springwise.com/